Serbian identity card: Appearance

-Bearers signature and fingerprint of the right index finger are also printed on the ID card.
+Bearers signature and fingerprint of the right index finger are also printed on the identity card.

 Validity of the document is ten years (five for minors) from the date of handing in the application, while processing time is up to 15 days.

-Announced changes

-On July 1, 2013, Serbian Ministry of the Interior announced that there will be certain changes in the design and features of the ID in 2014.
-Among other things, there is a plan to improve the quality of the holder's photo.
-All new IDs will contain contact chip (until now there was a possibility of opt out for the chip) and there will also be a RFID chip incorporated in the design.
-The ID will be readable by passport readers and it could be programmed to contain holder's electronic signature, health insurance data, public transport subscription information, as well as, information usually contained in a driving licence.
-E-government portals will be made compatible with the new ID design.

 Machine readable zone

 The MRZ is structured according to the ICAO standard for machine-readable ID cards.

 The data of the machine readable zone consist of three lines of 30 characters each.
 The only characters used are those of Serbian Latin alphabet, except for letters with diacritics (ŠĐĆČŽ - they are replaced by the appropriate letter without a diacritical mark), 0-9 and the filler character <.

 The format of the first row is:

 The format of the second row is:

 The format of the third row is:

 Chip

-After a long public debate, it has been decided that people will have an option to choose whether to have an ID card with or without the chip, containing the data already printed on the ID card.
+After a long public debate, it has been decided that people will have an option to choose whether to have an identity card with or without the chip, containing the data already printed on the identity card.
 Those opting for the chip card do not have their place of residence (home address) printed, but it is stored in the chip.
-The police has provided the public with freeware software to download the data from any ID card to a computer (except for the scanned signature and the fingerprint) using a standard smart card reader.
-Serbian ID does not feature contactless RFID chip, so it is not a fully ICAO9303 compliant biometric travel document.
-About two thirds of citizens applying for the ID card opt for the chipped version.
+The police has provided the public with freeware software to download the data from any identity card to a computer (except for the scanned signature and the fingerprint) using a standard smart card reader.
+Serbian identity card does not feature contactless RFID chip, so it is not a fully ICAO9303 compliant biometric travel document.
+About two thirds of citizens applying for the identity card opt for the chipped version.